SmartToolFactory/Animation-Tutorials/README.md

  For more details you check out [here](https://www.androiddesignpatterns.com/2016/11/introduction-to-icon-animation-techniques.html)

-🔥 [ShapeShifter](https://shapeshifter.design) by **Alex Lockwood** makes it so easy to create animations for Vector Drawables, wonderful and very easy to use tool.

 ### XML for AnimatedVectorDrawable

 An AnimatedVectorDrawable element has a VectorDrawable attribute, and one or more target element(s).
 The target element can specify its target by android:name attribute, and link the target with the proper ObjectAnimator or AnimatorSet by android:animation attribute.

+🔥😍 [ShapeShifter](https://shapeshifter.design) by **Alex Lockwood** makes it so easy to create animations for Vector Drawables.
+Wonderful and very easy to use tool to create Animated Vector Drawables.

 ### XML for Animations defined using ObjectAnimator or AnimatorSet
 ```
 <set xmlns:android="http://schemas.android.com/apk/res/android">
       <objectAnimator